What is Leukeran?

 Leukeran may also be used for purposes not listed in this medication guide.

-Chlorambucil can lower blood cells that help your body fight infections and help your blood to clot.
-You may get an infection or bleed more easily.
+Leukeran can increase your risk of bleeding or infection.
 Call your doctor if you have unusual bruising or bleeding, or new signs of infection (fever, chills, weakness).

-You should not use chlorambucil if you are allergic to it, or if you have received chlorambucil in the past without successful treatment of your condition.
+You should not be treated with Leukeran if you are allergic to it, or if you have received this medicine in the past without successful treatment of your condition.

 if you have received radiation or chemotherapy within the past 4 weeks.

 Taking Leukeran may increase your risk of developing other types of cancer.
 Talk to your doctor about your specific risk.

-Do not use chlorambucil if you are pregnant.
+Do not use Leukeran if you are pregnant.
 It could harm the unborn baby or cause birth defects.
-Use effective birth control to prevent pregnancy during treatment.
-Tell your doctor if you miss a menstrual period.
+Use effective birth control to prevent pregnancy while you are using Leukeran.

 How should I take Leukeran?

 You must remain under the care of a doctor while you are using Leukeran.

 Store Leukeran tablets in the refrigerator.